jamesfmackenzie/jamesfmackenzie.github.io/_posts/2017-01-02-raspberry-pi-headless-rasbian-install.md

 ### Step 3.
 Add "ssh" file to the SD card root

 Enable <a href="https://en.wikipedia.org/wiki/Secure_Shell" target="_blank">SSH</a> by placing a file named "ssh" (without any extension) onto the boot partition of the SD card.
-You can find more details <a href="https://www.raspberrypi.org/documentation/remote-access/ssh/" target="_blank">here</a>.

 ![ssh file](/img/posts/2017-01-02 14_27_37-ssh-file.png)